mapbox/mapbox-studio-classic/CONTRIBUTING.md

 ### Tests

 Run tests with `npm test`.
-Some tests will fail with proper AWS credentials.
+Some tests will fail without proper AWS credentials.
 Team Mapbox can use `mapbox auth` to rull the full test suite.

 ### Pull requests